Logo L&E Global

 Extent of Protection

-To support gender equality regarding remuneration, the statutory minimum wage applies to all employees in all sectors of business and therefore, provides minimum equal payment.
-Additionally, the Remuneration Transparency Act provides an individual right to information on remuneration.
-This right is granted to all employees working in establishments with more than 200 employees.
+The statutory minimum wage applies to all employees in all sectors of business and therefore, provides minimum equal payment.
+Additionally, the Remuneration Transparency Act (cf. IV.
+2. b.) provides an individual right to information on remuneration.
 However, the Act does not provide regulations on how to enforce claims for equal payment based on such information.

 Remedies

-The employee may, if necessary, challenge the remuneration based on the general principles of discrimination law and/or the general principle of equal treatment in order to have the perceived disadvantage reviewed in court and, if necessary, corrected.
-Moreover, the employee may also assert claims for damages or remuneration to compensate for the disadvantages sustained as a result of their unequal treatment.
+The employee may, if necessary, challenge the remuneration based on the general principles of discrimination law (cf. II.
+4. b.) and the general principle of equal treatment in order to have the perceived disadvantage reviewed in court and, if necessary, corrected.
+Additionally, the employee may assert claims for damages or remuneration to compensate for the disadvantages sustained as a result of their unequal treatment.

 It is possible that the employee may rely on a presumption of proof due to the information received, on grounds of the Remuneration Transparency Act.